HospitalRun/hospitalrun.io/_posts/2016-06-03-why-hospitalrun.markdown

 In September of that year, we did the first early (probably too early) deployment of the system at the CURE hospital in the [Philippines](http://cure.org/philippines), and we're scheduled to reach a private beta of the system August, 2016 (with hopefully a v.
 1.0 release this November, 2016).

 # Goals for HospitalRun
-But we were not interested in just running the flavor-of-the-year open source health project, merely choosing today's "cool tools" and fading out in 3-4 years.
+But we were not interested in running the flavor-of-the-year open source health project, merely choosing today's "cool tools" and fading out in 3-4 years.
 Instead, we've worked to establish very specific goals for why we're doing what we're doing.
 Those are:

 ## 1) Building specifically for low-to-medium income countries
 This is about more than supporting internationalization (which HospitalRun does).
 Building software for the developing world is about embracing the realities of lower-resource settings as a driver - rather than a constraint - for innovation.
 When you can't health-care-consultant your way out of a problem, it reframes the opportunity to produce a truly useful solution that is focused on meeting the needs (technical, business, and otherwise) of those environments.